 Repeatability: This course may not be repeated for additional credits.

-The student will identify a specific urban problem evident in North Philadelphia and collaborate with academic, medical, and community mentors to develop and begin implementation of an innovative intervention with the goal of improving health in a fiscally sustainable way.
+Students will identify a specific health justice or bioethics issue within Philadelphia or another urban setting and collaborate with academic, medical, and community mentors to develop and begin implementation of an innovative intervention aimed at improving health in a fiscally sustainable way.

 Level Registration Restrictions: Must be enrolled in one of the following Levels: Graduate, Law Graduate.